AbhijitMotekar99/fyle.github.io/README.md

 ## 💡 Features

-- **Responsive Design** - The website is designed to be responsive, making it accessible on various devices and screen sizes.
+- **Responsive Design** - For now project is not responsive further you can make it responsive.
 - **Interactive Elements** - Includes hover effects, slide transitions, and a popup form for an engaging user experience.
 - **Contact Form** - Allows users to send messages through the contact form.